Utah vs. Stanford NCAA Football Odds, Plays and Insights | November 5, 2021

 Stanford Stats and Trends

+- Stanford has three wins against the spread in eight games this season.

-- The Cardinal have covered the spread twice this season when underdogs by 7.5 points or more (in three chances).
+- The Cardinal have covered the spread twice this year when underdogs by 7.5 points or more (in three chances).

-- Stanford's games this season have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).
+- Stanford has hit the over in 37.5% of its opportunities this year (three times over eight games with a set point total).

+- Stanford is 3-1 against the spread and 3-1 overall when the team records more than 25.3 points.

-- In games that Stanford churns out over 370.1 yards, the team is 2-0 against the spread and 2-0 overall.
+- Stanford is 2-0 against the spread and 2-0 overall when the team picks up more than 370.1 yards.

-- The Cardinal have 10 turnovers this season, equal to the number of takeaways for the Utes.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.